Non-transitive pseudo-Anosov flows: Introduction

-\begin{restatable}{theorem}{poinstabilizers} If $P$ is a bifoliated plane with either prongs or nonseparated leaves and $G$ has an Anosov-like action, then point stabilizers for the action are trivial or virtually (index at most 4) isomorphic to $\bZ$. \end{restatable}
+\begin{restatable}[Point stabilizers]{theorem}{poinstabilizers} If $P$ is a bifoliated plane with either prongs or nonseparated leaves and $G$ has an Anosov-like action, then point stabilizers for the action are trivial or virtually (index at most 4) isomorphic to $\bZ$. \end{restatable}

-\begin{theorem} For any cocompact Anosov-like action, $G$ either contains a subgroup isomorphic to $\bZ^2$ or the action is topologically transitive. \end{theorem} (See Theorem \ref{thm_cocompact_Z2} for a stronger statement.)
+\begin{theorem}[Atoroidal implies transitive] For any cocompact Anosov-like action, $G$ either contains a subgroup isomorphic to $\bZ^2$ or the action is topologically transitive. \end{theorem} (See Theorem \ref{thm_cocompact_Z2} for a stronger statement.)
 As a consequence of this, we have:

 \begin{corollary} Any topological pseudo-Anosov flow on an algebraically atoroidal 3-manifold is transitive. \end{corollary} The proof does not require any 3-manifold topology (beyond showing that the orbit space of a flow is Hausdorff), nor require any smoothness of the flow, so applies also to topological (pseudo)-Anosov flows in the sense of \cite[Def.
-2.1]{BFP23} or \cite[Def.
+1.1.10]{BM_book} or \cite[Def.
 5.9]{AgolTsang}.
-We also show \begin{theorem} If a pseudo-Anosov flow $\phi$ has a dense set of periodic orbits then it is transitive. \end{theorem} Again, this is well known for smooth Anosov flows, but to our knowledge not proved in the topological and pseudo-Anosov setting.
+We also show \begin{theorem} If a pseudo-Anosov flow $\phi$ has a dense set of periodic orbits then it is transitive. \end{theorem} Again, this is well known for smooth Anosov flows, but to our knowledge has not been proved in the topological and pseudo-Anosov setting.